Professional Engineer Expert Witness

-Professional Engineers can determine the cause(s) of a stairway slip, trip, and fall accident.
-A Professional Engineer can also determine which codes and standards are violated, whether the hazard was created by the owner, whether a pedestrian injury is foreseeable, etc. The Professional Engineer can serve as an expert witness if necessary.
+Professional Engineers can determine the cause(s) of scalding hot water burns.
+A Professional Engineer can also determine which Codes and Standards are violated, whether the hazard was created by the owner, whether a burn injury is foreseeable, etc. The Professional Engineer can serve as an expert witness if necessary.

 In many cases, City of New York Codes or State of New York Building Codes are applicable.
 By including code references in the reports, it becomes obvious how the code violation contributed to the injury, and how following the applicable codes would have helped prevent the accident and injury.

-When performing stairway slip, trip, and fall investigations Hal Krongelb PE analyzes the site and determines the cause of the stairway slip, trip, and fall accident and resulting injury.
-If appropriate, photographs and measurements are taken of the steps to document the conditions at the site.
-It is then determined which codes and standards are applicable, and how conditions at the site violated the codes or standards.
+When performing scalding hot water investigations Harold Krongelb P.E. analyzes the hot water system and determines the cause of resulting injury.
+If appropriate, photographs and measurements are taken.
+It is then determined which codes and standards are applicable, and how conditions violated the codes or standards.

-After the research, a report is prepared describing the conditions at the site, the cause of the stairway slip, trip, and fall accident, and the code and reference standard violated.
+After the research, a report is prepared describing the conditions and the code and reference standards violated.
 The reports are clearly written and help all parties understand the cause of the accident and injury.

 Hal Krongelb PE